 A Danish chemist, Johan Kjeldahl invented the Kjeldahl method in 1883.
 This approach was created especially for figuring out how much nitrogen is in both organic and inorganic substances.
-The Kjeldahl method has been employed for determining nitrogen in a variety of materials like foods and beverages, meat, feeds, cereals, and forage content in protein.
+The Kjeldahl method has been employed for determining nitrogen in a variety of organic and inorganic materials like foods and beverages, meat, feeds, cereals, and forage content in protein.
 Additionally, the Kjeldahl method is utilized in order to determine nitrogen in samples of soil, wastewater, and other things.

 Kjeldahl method procedure